JakeLokkesmoe/CSSEHubShellClient/Readme.md

 ## How it works
 Bascially, it runs two `curl`s.
 The first one logs you into CSSE Hub and stores the session cookies in a temp file.
 The second one punches you in.
 Right now, it only punches you into `se4730`.
 I have no plans to change that at the moment.

+After you are punched in, you are logged into IO, `cd`ed into your svn repo which is then updated.
+Once you are done and ready to punch out, run `exit` to leave the ssh.
+The script will then prompt you for a punch out message.
+If you have a recent SVN commit message, it will be displayed and you will have the option to use that as your punch out message.

 Note: I have no idea what will happen if you try and run this without being in se4730.